Nar Phu Valley Trek

 Activities Included Activities Included

-Accommodation Accommodation 3-4* category hotels in Kathmandu and in local village lodges during the trek
+Accommodation Accommodation 3-4* category hotels in Kathmandu. tourist standard hotel in Manang and Kurintar, and local tea houses during the trek

 Meal Meal Only breakfast in Kathmandu while all meals with some evening tea/coffee during the trek